yrashk/socket.io-erlang/README.md

 see [https://github.com/basho/riak_wiki/issues/45](https://github.com/basho/riak_wiki/issues/45)

 ### OSX:
-Installing SSL for Erlang:
+If you use MacPorts to install Erlang instead of Homebrew or manual builds, this is how you install SSL for Erlang:

     sudo port install erlang +ssl

 ### Linux
 Make sure you have the erlang-crypto and erlang-dev packages installed if you're on Debian, erlang-crypto and erlang-devel on Redhat/Fedora.
+Or better yet, consider building your Erlang manually, as Erlang packages in Linux distro tend to be either outdated or broken.
+Or both.

 ## TODO